 Tenant shall be allowed to use parking spaces to be located in the Landlord's garage at a ratio equal to 2.7 spaces per 1,000 RSF leased, up to ten percent (10%) of which may be converted to reserved spaces.
 The current monthly charge for each unreserved and reserved space is \$150.00 and \$200.00 respectively, however, Tenant shall pay fifty percent (50%) of the rate for the first year from the date Tenant commences operation of its business in the Premises.
 In addition, within three hundred sixty five (365) days of the Commencement Date, Tenant shall have the right to increase its parking ratio to equal 3.0/1,000 RSF leased in the initial Premises.
 All parking charges shall be charged to and the responsibility of Tenant, and Tenant shall be required to pay for all parking spaces included in Tenant's parking ratio throughout the Lease Term.
 If Tenant makes the election to increase to 3.0/1,000 RSF leased, the additional parking spaces shall all be unreserved and at the same parking charges as stated above.
-Notwithstanding the foregoing, Tenant shall have the option at the end of the thirty-sixth (361h) month of the Lease Term to relinquish up to twenty-five percent (25%) of its parking spaces, provided Tenant's parking ratio shall be adjusted accordingly for the remainder of the Lease Term.
+Notwithstanding the foregoing, Tenant shall have the option at the end of the thirty-sixth (361h) month of the Lease Term to relinquish up to twenty-five percent (25%) of its parking spaces and at the end of the sixtieth (60) month of the Lease Term to be relinquished up to fifty percent (50%) of it parking spaces, provided Tenant's parking ratio shall be adjusted accordingly for the remainder of the Lease Term.